 My research aims at understanding the evolution of family living, as well cooperation among unrelated individuals.
 I rely on my long-term study system, the Siberian jay, which we study in Swedish Lapland, 80km south of Arctic Circle.
 In addition, I am interested in questions relating to language like adaptations (call meaning, syntax).

 Rodriguez-Santiago M, Nuehrenberg P, Derry J, Deussen O, Francisco F, Garrison LK, Garza SF, Hofmann A, Jordan A. 2020.
 Behavioral traits that define social dominance are the same that reduce social influence in a consensus task.
-Proceedings of the National Academy of Sciences (31) 18566-18573
+PNAS (31) 18566-18573

 Jordan A, Taborsky B, Taborsky M. 2020.
 Cichlids as a model system for studying social behaviour and evolution.
 In ‘The Behaviour, Ecology, and Evolution of cichlid fishes: A Contemporary Modern Synthesis’ Abate and Noakes (eds).
 Spinger Academic.